adriaan-vd-graaf/mrlink2/README.md

 MR-link 2 is a _cis_ MR method that is pleiotropy robust.
-Inference with MR-link 2 requires **pre-harmonized** summary statistics of an exposure and an outcome, and a genotype refererence file.
+Inference with MR-link 2 requires **pre-harmonized** summary statistics of an exposure and an outcome, and a genotype reference file.

 Please keep an eye on this space for our paper where we validate MR-link 2 on an extensive set of validation datasets.
-The main benefit of MR-link 2 is that it has lower false positive rates than other _cis_ MR methods, while retaining discriminative ability.
+The main benefit of MR-link 2 is that it has lower false positive rates than other _cis_ MR methods, while retaining similar or better bdiscriminative ability.

-Disclaimer: MR-link 2 is still under development, so it can be subject to change, although we find this unlikely.
+Disclaimer: MR-link 2 is still under development, so it can be subject to change.

 ### Requirements
 MR-link 2 has been tested on macOS X and Linux combined with Python 3.9, 3.10 and 3.11.
-Although not tested, every python3 version from 3.6 onwards should work.
+Although not tested, every Python version from 3.6 onwards should work.
 We require some (standard) python packages to be installed, these are: `numpy`, `scipy` and `pandas`.
 If they haven't been installed, please install these using pip.
 In the command line (shell, terminal), type: